-3.8 Lease agreements
+2.9 Lease agreements

 Items held under lease agreements as defined by IFRS 16, Leases, and that do not meet the criteria for accounting exemptions for tenants (low-value asset leases and short-term agreements of less than 12 months) are shown as right of use assets in the statements of consolidated financial position.
 The corresponding liability is reported under "Financial liabilities" as a lease liability.

-Lease payments that meet the exemptions criteria are recognized under expenses in the statements of consolidated operations on a straight-line basis over the term of the contract.
+Leases payments that meet the exemptions criteria are recognized under expenses in the statements of consolidated operations on a straightline basis over the term of the contract (refer to Note 21.1).

-3.9 Recoverable value of non-current assets
+2.10 Recoverable value of non-current assets